bjornharrtell/jsts/foss4g/2016/jsts.md

 ```

 Note:
-At beta 4 I was able to reduce the number of wrapper functions, but it still has the overloaded inner function.
-I never managed to work that out for more complex cases, especially for derived classes that calls a superclass constructor.
+At beta 4 I was able to reduce the number of wrapper functions, but it still has an inner function to simulate Java overloading.
+This was needed because ES6 classes does not allow the constructor to call itself.
+I never managed to work out how to translate more complex cases, especially derived classes that calls a superclass constructor.

 <!-- -- data-transition="fade" -->